 - Find the file on your computer or in your online storage.
-Follow the path listed in the report, search for the file name, or search for the last four digits of the number found in the file in the Excerpt column.
+Follow the path listed in the report.
+You can search for the file name or the last four digits of the number found in the file in the Excerpt column.

 - Find the Action column.
 Depending on the size of your monitor and the amount of data in your report, the Action column may or may not be displayed automatically.
-If you do not see, try scrolling to the right.
-If It's not there, click the Columns button to reveal the columns menu, and activate the Action button on the menu.
+If you cannot locate the Action column, scroll to the right.
+If it is still not visible, click Columns to open the columns menu, and click Action.
 The Action column should now appear.

-- Does the file contain Social Security or credit card numbers?
+- Determine whether or not the file contains Social Security or credit card numbers.

 - No. In the Action column, select Data was incorrectly identified and is not regulated.
 No further action is needed for that file.